mohanm93/Automatic-Floor-Cleaning-Robot/README.md

 Software Used:

 Arduino IDE is an open source software that is used for writing the code into the arduino module.
-IDE stands for \Integrated Development Environment", where it can be used to edit, compile and upload the code to the arduino device.
+IDE stands for Integrated Development Environment, where it can be used to edit, compile and upload the code to the arduino device.
 It supports both C and C++ languages.
-The IDE environment mainly consists of two parts, editor and compiler where it is used for writing the code and later used for compiling and uploading the code into the given arduino module.
+The IDE environment mainly consists of two parts, editor and compiler where it is used for writing the code and later used for compiling and uploading the code into the given Arduino UNO module.
+Here I have used C Programming to code the Arduino UNO module.

 Android application is used to control all the robot actions such as movement of the vehicle, mopping and water pump mechanism.
 The android application is developed by MIT App inventor (App developed by @manoj0108).